ivan-m/postgresql/README.md

 Replace USER with `centos` for CentOS or `redhat` for RHEL.

     user: USER
-Replace AMI with the AMI ID in the region you wish to deploy; Centos 7.3 or RHEL 7.3.
+Replace AMI with the AMI ID in the region you wish to deploy; Centos 7.3 or RHEL 7.3 are supported.
+If commented out or removed, CentOS 7.3 will be booted.

-    ami: AMI
+    image: AMI
 Replace SIZE with  `t2.micro`, `t2.small`, `t2.medium`, `t2.large`, `t2.xlarge`, `t2.x2large`,  or another value from [here](https://aws.amazon.com/ec2/instance-types/).

     type: SIZE